tasmota/docs/docs/Smart-Meter-Interface.md

     #
     ```

+### EasyMeter Q1A (SML)

+The Q1A series of EasyMeter is available as one- or two-way meter, with and without backstop respectively.
+It is also available as single or dual tariff meter.
+The script below works for the Q1Ax1054 variant.
+This variant is a single-tariff one-way meter with a backstop mechanism.
+The script only reads two values: the energy counter value and the current power value.

+The meter has no bidirectional IR-communication port, only an "INFO-DSS" send-only IR-LED.
+It also has no metal plate to attach a magnet so the IR reader has to be attached in another way.

+The current power and counter in high resolution are available after PIN entry with a flashlight, see manual.

+??? summary "View script"
+    ```
+    >D
+    >B
+    =>sensor53 r
+    >M 1
+    +1,3,s,16,9600,SML
+    1,77070100010800ff@1000,Zaehlerstand,kWh,Counter,6
+    1,77070100100700ff@1,Verbrauch,W,Power,1
+    #
+    ```

 ### EasyMeter Q1D (ASCII OBIS)

 This script is for the EasyMeter Q1DB1004 variant of the Q1D series.
 This variant is a one-phase one-way electricity counter with a backstop mechanism.